Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 How to Get Around Copenhagen?

-Before we dive into the specifics of Copenhagen, it’s important to make sure you’re properly equipped to travel around the city with ease.
-Specific mode of transport aside, the Copenhagen Discover Card is going to be your ticket to getting the most bang for your buck while visiting the capital of Denmark.
-This card gives you unlimited access to all public transport in the entire capital region including the Metro, buses, commuter-trains (S-trains), regional trains, local trains and harbor-buses (aka the ferries you’ll spot whirring by in the canals).
-It’s important to know that this “capital region” includes travel to towns outside Copenhagen (like Roskilde, Helsingør, Hillerød and more), empowering you with the flexibility to take day trips from the city center!
-You can find a map of all 99 zones you’re permitted to travel here — which includes transport to and from the airport.
+Before diving into Copenhagen specifics, ensure you’re properly equipped to travel around with ease.
+Get the most bang for your buck while visiting the capital of Denmark with the Copenhagen Discover Card.
+This card unlocks unlimited public transportation in the entire capital region including Metro, bus, commuter-train (S-trains), regional train, local train, and harbor-bus rides (aka the ferries whirring by in the canals).
+This “capital region” includes travel to towns outside Copenhagen like Roskilde, Helsingør, Hillerød and more, empowering you with the flexibility to take day trips from the city center!
+Find a map of all 99 zones here — which includes transport to and from the airport.

 Pro Tip:

-Train stations are typically above ground with commuter, regional, and local trains passing through them.
-On the other hand, the Metro is an underground subway —so, if you put a destination in your preferred map app and the mode of transit has an “M” next to it (like M3 for example), this means you need to find a Metro entrance with a big red M on it and head underground.
-Don’t wander cluelessly around a train station looking for the “M3” train like I did!
+Train stations are typically above ground with commuter, regional, and local trains passing through.
+The Metro is an underground subway —if transit directions include an “M” line (like M3 for example), find an entrance with a big red M on it and head underground.
+Don’t wander cluelessly looking for an “M3” train in the station like I did!

-If you’re in a rush or have specific time-bound activities to attend to, note that out of all the public transport options I found the bus system to be the least reliable.
-With bus line 26 in particular, there were a few times where I waited outside for 20+ minutes to no avail, when according to the schedule three buses should’ve come by already.
-At that point I just took matters into my own hands and walked wherever I was headed, but should you need to get somewhere quickly I’d recommend the Metro, train, and ferry transport options over the bus.
+If you have time-bound activities to attend to, note that out of all the public transport options I found the bus system to be the least reliable.
+With bus line 26 in particular, there were a few instances where I waited outside for 20+ minutes to no avail, when according to the schedule three buses should’ve already come by.
+At that point I took matters into my own hands and walked, but should you need to get somewhere quickly I recommend the Metro, train, and ferry route options over the bus.

-This seems like a good place to also say: be warned if you’re a tourist expecting to bike around the city for fun.
-I had seen a TikTok before my trip to Copenhagen that interviewed a local Dane promoting this same warning, but I really didn’t understand what she meant before I got there — once I saw the pure density of bikers occupying the lanes all around the city, I realized this was extremely valid advice.
+This is a good place to say: be warned if you’re a tourist expecting to bike around the city.
+I watched a TikTok before my trip which interviewed a local Dane promoting this same warning, but I really didn’t understand what she meant before I got there—once I saw the pure density of cyclists occupying the lanes all around the city, I realized this was extremely valid advice.

-If you’re going to rent a bike in Copenhagen, you’re going to be jam packed in a single file line of 20+ bikers, peddling in a narrow lane mere inches from traffic.
-You’re also going to benefit from some knowledge of hand turn signals so you can indicate where you’re headed to oncoming traffic.
-In practice, the biking infrastructure around the city is top notch, with bike lanes designated on nearly every road and gutter rails built into staircases so you can easily roll your bike up steps; however, if you’re not very comfortable on a bike this probably isn’t the best place to try it out.
+If you rent a bike in Copenhagen, expect to be jam packed in a single file line of 20+ bikers, peddling in a narrow lane mere inches from traffic.
+You’ll benefit from some knowledge of hand turn signals so you can indicate where you’re headed to oncoming traffic.
+In practice, the biking infrastructure around the city is top notch, with bike lanes designated on nearly every road and gutter rails built into staircases to easily roll bikes up steps; however, if you’re not comfortable on a bike this probably isn’t the best place to try it out.

 How Many Days Should You Spend in Copenhagen?

-TL;DR: You need at least 5 days to really explore the city and surrounding areas of Copenhagen, especially if you visit in the winter.
+TL;DR: You need at least 5 days to really explore the city and surrounding areas of Copenhagen, especially when visiting in the winter.

-When I first started planning my travel to Copenhagen, I continually saw advice from travel bloggers online that “you only need to spend 3 to 4 days in Copenhagen,” with some suggesting this duration was even too long.
-Given I was taking the full week off of work, and all of my past trips to Europe had involved zipping between cities every 1 to 2 days, I ignored this common recommendation — and I’m sooo glad I did.
+When I first started planning my trip to Copenhagen, I continually saw advice from travel bloggers online that “you only need to spend 3 to 4 days in Copenhagen,” with some suggesting even this duration was too long.
+Given I took a full week of PTO and all of my past Europe trips involved zipping between cities every 1 to 2 days, I ignored this common recommendation—and I’m so glad I did.

-A Portuguese solo traveler who stayed in my hostel room had heard this same advice and expressed her great regret to me that she only booked a 3-day stay, as she had to fly through the city without much time to soak in the hygge spirit and couldn’t go on any trips to landmarks outside the city center.
-All this being said, if you intend to take any day trips or if you simply want to enjoy the majority of the attractions Copenhagen has to offer, I’d recommend booking at least a 5-day stay during your travel to Copenhagen.
+A Portuguese solo traveler who I shared a hostel room with heard this same advice and expressed her great regret that she only booked a 3-day stay, as she had to fly through the city without much time to soak in the hygge spirit and didn’t have time for excursions to landmarks outside the city center.
+All this said, if you intend to take any day trips or want to enjoy the majority of attractions Copenhagen has to offer, book at least a 5-day stay during your travel to Copenhagen.

 Where to Stay in Copenhagen?